oxidecomputer/v-api/README.md

 }
 ```

 3. Use the injection macros to register the `v-api` endpoints.
-Notable these must both be used with
+Note that these must both be used with
 in the file.

 ```rust